Dining in the Ardèche in the Rhone Alps

 The Ardèche contains part of the Cévennes National Park, itself a source of many unique food products and many working villages.
 You will find the Cevennes National Park English language website at:

-In the Ardèche’s many valleys are cherries, apricots, and peach orchards along with farms that raise sheep both for milk and meat as well as its many goats raised for their milk.
-The Ardèche is a major producer of goat’s cheese and that is not only the Picodon AOC.
+In the Ardèche’s many valleys are cherries, apricots, and peach orchards, along with farms that raise sheep both for milk and meat, as well as its many goats raised for their milk.
+The Ardèche is a major producer of goat’s cheese, not only the Picodon AOP.

 Connected Posts: